MichaelMathieu/upkie-T-public/README.md

 # Cables

+Try to get the lengths right.
+Slack can be annoying.

 * For each tibia, one CAN and one power cable.
 Length: 290mm.
 * For each femur, one CAN and one power cable.
 Length: 340mm.
 * Power dist board -> left qdd: one power cable.
 Length: TODO.